-- In a summary, the Group reported a net profit of approximately S\$1.74 million in 2023, marking a significant improvement from a net loss of approximately S\$2.71 million in 2022.
-This represents an increase in net earnings of S\$4.45 million or 164.2% year-on-year ("YoY").
-It is noteworthy that the Group has consistently maintained profitability in 2023, demonstrating a positive turnaround in the Group's financial performance from 2022. - The improvement in earnings was mainly attributable to the increase in revenue of approximately S\$5.93 million, stemming from better performance in both Fund Management segment and Acquisition and Project Management segment.
-The growth is partially offset by the increase in operating costs, such as staff costs of approximately S\$0.90 million and higher impairment losses of approximately S\$0.30 million was provided on amount due from related parties recognised by the Group and allowance for impairment loss on the bridging advance to the Fund of approximately S\$0.37 million in 2023. - The Group's revenue grew by 149.0% from approximately \$\$3.98 million in 2022 to approximately \$\$9.91 million in 2023.
-The increase was mainly attributable to the project management fees of \$\$3.38 million from the successful completion of two development projects in Singapore and higher performance fees derived from Group's investment vehicles by approximately \$\$4.40 million, partially offset by the absence of project acquisition fee of \$\$1.27 million and fund establishment fees of \$\$0.74 million earned in 2022. - Total staff costs increased from approximately S\$3.85 million in 2022 to approximately S\$4.75 million in 2023, representing an increase of approximately S\$0.90 million or 23.4%.
-The increase was mainly due to discretionary bonuses granted to eligible staff in tandem with the improvements in both revenue and earnings as at 31 December 2023. - Basic and diluted earnings per share for the year ended 31 December 2023 was approximately 0.09 Singapore cents (31 December 2022: loss per share of 0.14 Singapore cents).
+- In a summary, the Group reported a net loss of approximately S\$1.20 million in 2024, representing a deterioration in net earnings of S\$2.94 million or 169.3% year-on-year ("YoY") as compared to net profit of approximately S\$1.74 million in 2023. - The decline in earnings was mainly attributable to the decrease in revenue of approximately S\$4.94 million, representing a slowdown of performance in both Fund Management segment and Acquisition and Project Management segment.
+The deterioration in revenue resulted to cost budgeting, which was particularly evident in the decrease in operating costs, such as staff costs of approximately \$\$1.0 million, increase in other income and gains of approximately \$\$0.18 million, decrease in other expenses of approximately \$\$0.09 million, decrease in interest expenses of approximately S\$0.04 million, corporate income tax savings of approximately S\$0.56 million, absence of marketing expenses of approximately \$\$0.02 million, allowance for impairment loss on the bridging advance to the Fund of approximately S\$0.37 million and impairment losses of approximately S\$0.30 million was provided on amount due from related parties recognised in 2023.
+In conjunction with this, there is reversal of impairment loss in relation to property management and project management of approximately \$\$0.02 million.
+The streamlining cost was partially offset by increase in fair value loss on financial derivative of approximately \$\$0.68 million. - The Group's revenue declined of approximately S\$4.94 million or 49.9% year-on-year ("YoY") from approximately S\$9.91 million in 2023 to approximately S\$4.96 million in 2024.
+The decrease was mainly attributable to the lower project management fees by approximately S\$2.80 million from the successful completion of development project in Singapore and lower performance fees derived from Group's investment vehicles by approximately S\$1.88 million. - Total staff costs decreased from approximately S\$4.75 million in 2023 to approximately S\$3.75 million in 2024, representing a decrease of approximately S\$1.0 million or 21.1%.
+The decrease was mainly due to decrease in number of headcounts from 30 to 27 employees in tandem with the Group streamlined its operations to control this cost element. - Basic and diluted loss per share for the year ended 31 December 2024 was approximately 0.06 Singapore cents (31 December 2023: profit per share of 0.09 Singapore cents).